-ATTR-CM is a rare, underdiagnosed, progressive and life-threatening disease caused by unstable transthyretin proteins that misfold and aggregate into amyloid fibrils that can build up in the heart and other parts of the body.
+VYNDAQEL and VYNDAMAX are indicated for the treatment of the cardiomyopathy of wildtype or hereditary transthyretin-mediated amyloidosis in adults to reduce cardiovascular mortality and cardiovascular-related hospitalization.
+They are the first and only medicines approved for the treatment of wild-type and hereditary ATTR-CM, which is underrecognized and underdiagnosed in patients with heart failure.
+This rare, progressive and life-threatening disease is caused by unstable transthyretin proteins that misfold and aggregate into amyloid fibrils that can build up in the heart and other parts of the body.
 The buildup of transthyretin amyloid in the heart causes the heart muscle to stiffen over time, eventually leading to heart failure.
-Once diagnosed, the median life expectancy in untreated patients with ATTR-CM, dependent on sub-type, is approximately two to 3.5 years.
+Once diagnosed, the median life expectancy in untreated patients with ATTR-CM is approximately two to 3.5 years.